Somerville Divorce Lawyer

 Divorce is the standard way to end a marriage in New Jersey legally.
 Annulment is reserved for the rare circumstances where the marriage was either void or voidable from the beginning.
 After an annulment, it will be as if the marriage never existed.
 Circumstances that may give rise to annulment include if one party was already married, the marriage involved incest, one party was under 18 years old, or the marriage was entered into under fraud or duress.

-Contact A New Jersey Divorce Lawyer Today
+Contact a Somerville Divorce Lawyer Today